NuevoFoundation/workshops/content/english/secret-messages/using-repl-it.md

 ## Using Repl.it

-To be able to run our C++ programs we will use a tool called Repl.it that will allow us to build and run C++ code in an interactive window like the one below.
+To be able to run our C++ programs we will use a tool called Replit that will allow us to build and run C++ code in an interactive window like the one below.
 We will use that tool throughout the entire tutorial.

 <iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/activity-0-english?lite=true#main.cpp" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>